mhdirkse/docker4ibis/README.md

 - docker rm (**containername**)

+Sometimes it can be useful to look at the files inside the docker container.
+The docker container must be running for this to work.
+To do this use:

+- docker exec -it (**containername**) bash

+You can now use Linux commands inside the docker container.
+Type exit to return to your host machine.

 ## Overwrite default values for Docker4Ibis settings

 In case for example you would like to have a different folder structure or like to use a different database you can specify this by adding a file called docker4ibis.properties to your Ibis folder.
 This file can contain the following properties: